 Nontuberculous mycobacterial lung diseases are chronic infections that can be difficult to successfully diagnose and treat.
-The pulmonologists at the Penn Lung Center's Nontuberculous Mycobacterial Disease Program are experts in identifying, diagnosing and treating these illnesses.
+The pulmonologists at the Harron Lung Center's Nontuberculous Mycobacterial Disease Program are experts in identifying, diagnosing and treating these illnesses.

 Understanding the Disease